Error analysis for hybrid finite element/neural network discretizations: Hybrid finite element neural network discretization

 \subsection{Error estimates for local neural network updates}

-We now tend to the discussion of a local application of the neural network.
-The global analysis in Section \ref{sec:global_update} is still valid, if the domain $\Omega^{tr}$, where the training data is generated and the domain $\Omega$, where the actual simulation is run are the same and if the same meshes are used.
+We now tend to the discussion of a local application of the neural network, i.e., we assume that the set of patches $U_\patch$ coincides with the set of elements in $\Omega_{h_\patch}$, i.e. $U_\patch=\Omega_{h_\patch}$.
+The global analysis in Section \ref{sec:global_update} requires $f\approx f_i$ for some $i\in\{1,\ldots,N_T\}$ in the whole domain $\Omega$ to have a good approximation quality of the hybrid solution.
 The localized approach will however allow us for more flexibility when it comes to choosing an approximation of the right hand side to one of the training data $f\approx f_i$, as this can be done individually on each patch.
-Furthermore, if we allow for a generalization of the domains, i.e. $\Omega \neq \Omega^{tr}$ the analysis also must be refined.

-To keep the notation simple, we will make the following assumptions on the meshes, see also Fig.~\ref{fig:meshes}.